flokapi/leetcode-explanations/intervals/README.md

-### Approach 1: Sort intervals by start position, then update current interval
+### Approach 1: Sort intervals by start position, then update current intervals

-Sorting the intervals by start value make is easier, because we will already know that each subsequent interval starts later.
+Sorting the intervals by start value make is easier, because we will already know that each subsequent interval starts after.

 Another good practice is to a define the current interval and to update this interval if appropriate when iterating on the subsequent intervals:

 - if the next interval starts before the end of the current interval, then we can merge the intervals.
-  - the start of the current interval won't change, because the next interval starts later
+  - the start of the current interval won't change, because the next interval starts after
   - however, the end is the greatest value between the current and the next interval
 - if there is no overlap, add the current interval to the result, and set the next interval as the current one.